charliefinn13/firstassignment/README.md

 I’ve recently gotten into Pokémon card collecting and although I have quite a few boxes of binders (plus an uncontrollable amount of bulk cards) I’ve hardly scratched the surface of <i>‘catching them all’</i>.
 As a kid I played a lot of Yu-gi-oh with friends but wasn’t expose to any other trading card games.
 I was raised on a PlayStation 1 so even the realm of Nintendo wasn’t a thing for me growing up.
 Since then, I’ve leveled up and scored myself a switch and am finally in the world of Zelda and Mario games.
-Since a kid I’ve found the calming aspect to gaming, taking myself out of the current real life reality and either pretending I was this super <i>fantastic</i> skateboarder like Tony Hawk or Dave Mirra doing double backflips.</p>
+Since a kid I’ve found the calming aspect to gaming, taking myself out of the current real life reality and either pretending I was this super <i>fantastic</i> skateboarder like Tony Hawk or Dave Mirra doing double backflips.

-<h2 style="color:CDE7BE;"><b>Interest in IT</b></h2>
+<h2 style="colour:CDE7BE;"><b>Interest in IT</b></h2>

 <p>As I mentioned above, my <i>first</i> exposure to technology (besides the TV itself) was video game consoles.
 I never really questioned how they were made but I was really interested in creating skateparks and areas to use in the games I played, sparking an interest.
 I liked the idea of control over something I created and then using it the way I felt it was meant to be.
 Not long after HDMI was introduced, I found myself to be the one in the household to be changing and finding certain cords to do certain things.
 I liked the idea of playing around with something to figure out what setting was the best, and then seeing the look on my mum's face when she assumed I was performing magic as it made no sense to her.</p>